leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

-      > **Note:** For Exadata Cloud Infrastructure instances, networking is configured on the cloud VM cluster resource.
+      > **Note:** For Exadata Cloud Infrastructure instances, Networking is configured on the cloud VM cluster resource.

 You may now **proceed to the next lab**